mattdm/bevy_mapengine/README.md

 Make sure you're comfortable with Bevy's [ECS](https://bevy-cheatbook.github.io/basics/ec.html)) concepts to start.
 In Bevy, an Entity of a certain "type" is simply one which happens to have a component of that type.
 So, a "Sprite" is an Entity with the Sprite component.
-It's usually created as a "SpriteBundle", which adds
+It's usually created as a "SpriteBundle", which adds components with information for the rendering system, including a material — a Texture and a Color.

-This library introduces two new types of entities: `Map` and `MapSpace`.
+This library introduces two new types of Entities: `Map` and `MapSpace`.

-A "Sprite" in Bevy is an Entity usually created as a SpriteBundle, which is a collection of components with information for the rendering system, including a material — a Texture and a Color.
-In the future, it may be that indivual
+Why not "MapTile"?
+I use "tile" to refer to the images (probably from a "tileset") used to display "spaces".

 First priorities